Table of Contents

 In 2019 and early 2020, Bernie Sanders got several influencers to speak about his campaign and inspire people to join or vote.
 Among them were

-- Anthony Fantano, a music critic with 2.2 million YouTube subscribers, 700,000+ Twitter followers, and 570,000+ Instagram followers
+- Anthony Fantano, a music critic with 3 million YouTube subscribers, 900,000+ Twitter followers, and 1 million+ Instagram followers

-4. Out-of-the-box offline ideas to attract them
+4. Out-of-the-box offline ideas to attract youth volunteering

 What’s fascinating about this ad is that it’s not visually appealing or detail-oriented.
 That’s what makes it brilliant.
 Most of us are familiar with MS Paint- a very basic tool for graphic design.
 The advertiser has used it to convey their need for a professional in their team.

 Such unique ideas will always pique interest in your campaign.
-Youngsters are creative, and they are looking for valuable experience to explore this creativity.
-With outstanding ads such as this one, you show that:
+Youngsters are creative, and they are looking for valuable experiences to explore this creativity.
+With outstanding ads such as this one, you show that:Â

 - Your team is more than grunt work